rvk-utd/hanna/modules/hanna-css/README-lib.md

 ## Why TypeScript Instead of SASS?

-**TL;DR:** TypeScript provides better developer ergonomics – both internally in this monorepo and outside it, and is a more future-proof technology than SASS.
+**TL;DR:** TypeScript provides better developer ergonomics – both internally in this monorepo and outside of it, and is a more future-proof technology than SASS.

 SASS has been almost an industry standard tool for templating CSS code for well over a decade now.
-Yet it provides poor developer experience with lackluster editor integrations, idiosyncratic syntax, extremely limited feature set, publishing and consuming libraries is hard, etc…
+Yet it provides poor developer experience with lackluster editor integrations, idiosyncratic syntax, extremely limited feature set, it's hard to publish and consume libraries, etc…

-The web development community has been steadily moving on to other, more nimble technologies — either more vanilla "text/css" authoring, or class-name-based reverse compilers like Tailwind, or various CSS-in-JS solutions.
+The web development community has been steadily moving on to other, more nimble technologies — either more vanilla "text/css" authoring, or class-name-based reverse compilers like Tailwind, or various JavaScript-based solutions (including literal CSS-in-JS).

-This package provides supportive tooling for this last group, but offers also a new lightweight alternative: To author CSS using JavaScript as a templating engine, and then output it via one of the following methods:
+This package provides supportive tooling for this last group, but offers also a new lightweight alternative: To author CSS using JavaScript as a templating engine, but then output it via one of the following methods:

-- Simply `writeFile` the resulting string to static file
+- Simple `writeFile`ing the string result to static file
-- Use an
+- Use something like the
   [es-to-css compiler](https://github.com/maranomynet/es-in-css#compilation-api),
 - Or stream it directly to the browser.

 However, if SASS remains your thing you could still use this library to programmatically generate some key \*.scss files with SASS variables, etc. and then `@use` those in the SASS files you write.
+You do you. ❤️

 ## Generic CSS helpers